A Living Archive of Formation, Discernment, and Human Flourishing

 → View Seasonal Formation Series

-This section contains essays and reflections written through three complementary lenses:
+This section contains essays and reflections written to help readers learn to see without distortion.

-These writings are not attacks.
-They are acts of discernment.
+These writings are not judgements. they are acts of attention.

-Start here if you are trying to make sense of the world without losing your soul.
+Start here if you are trying to make sense of the world, or yourself, without losing reverence, judgment, or soul.

 Formation for Men, Families, and Leaders